rodrigoolmos/opencl/README.md

 # opencl
 opencl code test and examples
- in linux need acces to " Is your user in the "video" group or otherwise have access to /dev/dri/renderD*? "
+in linux need acces to " Is your user in the "video" group or otherwise have access to /dev/dri/renderD*? " need drives for the graphics card and opencl installed